jcunha2023/icampcolors/README.md

 and six sequential color palettes.
 These can be accessed from the following R objects:

-- icamp_blue_discrete for the unique iCaMP blue color
-- icamp_colorblind_friendly_discrete for the colorblind friendly palette
+- icamp_palettes_discrete for the sequential plettes
 - icamp_palettes_sequential for the sequential palettes
   -icamp_color_palettes for all palettes